This scholarship seems too good to be true. Is it?

 Yes.
 As soon as you apply, we'll share your information with the 3 providers/universities you have chosen.
 They will then contact you to help you prepare for your study abroad adventure in Ireland.
 It's important to remember you will still need to apply either directly to the Irish university or the program provider you chose.

 When is the application deadline for the Go Overseas Study Abroad in Ireland scholarship?

 The deadline for Ireland Scholarship application is Friday, December 6th, 2020, at 11:59 pm PST.

 Do I have to already be accepted into an undergrad or master's degree program to apply?

 No, but we will take your application status into consideration when deciding who to award with the scholarship.
 It’s recommended that you confirm your spot in the program as soon as possible.

 Can the Go Overseas Study Abroad in Ireland Scholarship be applied to a winter, summer, or J-Term study abroad program?

 Yes.
-On the application, you will be asked to specify summer 2017 or fall 2017 or spring, summer, or fall 2018 as your preferred semester (you can select multiple).
+On the application, you will be asked to specify whether you would prefer to study abroad in Spring 2021, Summer 2021, or Fall 2021 (you can select multiple).